 Gigawhite is a blend of 6 organically grown alpine plants that reduces the look of discoloration.
 White tea and goji berry offer antioxidant protection and a ceramide protects the skin barrier and helps skin retain moisture.

 This is a pretty impressive ingredient list for a serum under $30.
-It brightens, clarifies and exfoliates just as well or even better the The Ordinary and The Inkey List Lactic Acid Serums.
+It brightens, clarifies, and exfoliates just as well or even better The Ordinary and The Inkey List Lactic Acid Serums.
 This is not surprising due to the addition of glycolic acid and a more complex formula.
 I think it is a solid contender for a Good Genes dupe.

 Final Thoughts on Sunday Riley Good Genes Dupes